Information Roles in Disaster Management

-This class presents current research findings on librarians' roles supporting the disaster workforce.
-The class also discusses the information needs of first responders, emergency managers, and other professionals working in the areas of disaster planning, response, and recovery.
-Participants will have the opportunity to reflect on class content through tabletop exercises that simulate disaster scenarios and interactive activities.
+This class presents research findings on librarians' and information specialists' roles supporting the disaster workforce.
+The class also describes the disaster management cycle and different disaster types, and identifies audiences for disaster information services and their information needs.
 Participants will also gain knowledge of a range of potential information services they could offer members of the disaster workforce.

 - Course Developers

 - Robin Featherstone, MLIS